|

 with France

-There are daily flights going to the Ivory Coast
+There are daily flights going to the Ivory

-There are also regular flights leaving from Lyon,
+There are also regular flights leaving

-Bordeaux, Marseilles and Nice.
+from Lyon, Bordeaux, Marseilles and

-the second biggest African port after Durban in
+is the second biggest African port after

-South Africa and a transit platform in the region,
+Durban in South Africa and a transit

-especially with Mali and Burkina Faso.
+Mali and Burkina Faso.

 Internal